laur89/awesome-stars/README.md

 ## Kotlin

+- [florisboard/florisboard](https://github.com/florisboard/florisboard) - An open-source keyboard for Android which respects your privacy.
+Currently in early-beta.
+- [NeoApplications/Neo-Store](https://github.com/NeoApplications/Neo-Store) - An F-Droid client with modern UI and an arsenal of extra features.
+- [LibreShift/red-moon](https://github.com/LibreShift/red-moon) - Android screen filter app for night time phone use.
 - [RikkaApps/Shizuku](https://github.com/RikkaApps/Shizuku) - Using system APIs directly with adb/root privileges from normal apps through a Java process started with app_process.
 - [vfsfitvnm/ViMusic](https://github.com/vfsfitvnm/ViMusic) - An Android application for streaming music from YouTube Music.
 - [KieronQuinn/PixelLauncherMods](https://github.com/KieronQuinn/PixelLauncherMods) - A root app that enables you to add a number of features to the stock Pixel Launcher, without needing Xposed